Ride Across Portugal

 A lovely morning start to some cycling as our winding country roads lead us to the beautifully located village of Arraiolos.
 Enjoy this place where for centuries they have perfected the skill of weaving, their woollen cross stitched tapestries and carpets vibrant and intricate pieces of art.
-Arrive back in Evora, and take an afternoon private guided walking tour of the city.
+Arrive back in Evora, and take an afternoon private guided walking tour of the city by our friend, Maria.
 Venture into the chapel of Bones (if you dare!) and see the last remains of the city´s former residents.
 Staying in one of Portugal´s most famous pousadas, the enchanting Loios Convent, you are in Évora´s heart.
 Let your imagination run wild as you spy the huge 17th century aqueduct and Roman temple of Diana outside the hotel's front door, you'll only wish you brought your toga!
 Head back and enjoy time at your rural retreat, maybe trying out the spa.

 We continue our exploration by journeying onto Vila Viçosa, famous for its elaborate Ducal Palace, home to the last royal family of Portugal.
 The route takes us into this town’s orchard area, its glowing marble quarries and ending in the town´s tranquil tree-lined avenues and quiet plazas.
 So pretty is it that it was even given by King Afonso IV as a wedding gift to his bride, Doña Brites.
 Stay in the elegant monastery pousada beside the palace with its verdant garden and hidden niche chapels.
 Enjoy a group dinner where old and new portuguese recipes are fused perfectly.

 A relaxing day through the peaceful area and its tiny villages with their traditional tileworks and Moorish forts.
 It is an area known for its brilliant coloured ceramics and it will be hard to not want to take some home when you pass the outside stalls with their brilliant shades of pottery glazes.
-Visit a pottery workshop before an arrival at Monsaraz, boasting an awesome hilltop castle and a panoramic vista of the Guadiana River and dam which separates Spain from Portugal.
+Arrive at Monsaraz, boasting an awesome hilltop castle and a panoramic vista of the Guadiana River and dam which separates Spain from Portugal.
 Relax here, admiring the sunset over the two countries at the Templer Knight castle and enjoy a homecooked meal for our celebration dinner.